-We did not provide any compensation to our non-employee directors for their service on our board of directors during 2017.
-Our named executive officers who also served on our board of directors did not receive any additional compensation for their service on our board of directors during 2017.
-For service on our board, beginning September 6, 2018, our directors initially receive stock options for 16,216 shares of common stock and \$1,000 per month as compensation.
+We did not provide any compensation to our non-employee directors for their service on our board of directors during 2017 or 2016.
+Our named executive officers who also served on our board of directors did not receive any additional compensation for their service on our board of directors during 2017 or 2016.
+For service on our board, beginning September 6, 2018, our directors initially receive stock options for 30,000 shares of common stock and \$1,000 per Board meeting as compensation.